Tail-GAN: Learning to Simulate Tail Risk Scenarios: Learning to generate tail scenarios

+Ideally, the discriminator $\Dbar$ takes strategy PnL distributions as inputs, and outputs two values for each of the $K$ strategies, aiming to provide the correct $({\rm VaR}_{\alpha},{\rm ES}_{\alpha})$, by minimizing the score function \eqref{eq:score_function}.
 However, it is impossible to access the true distribution of $\mathbf{p}$, denoted as $\mathbb{P}_r$, in practice.
 Therefore we consider a sample-based version of the discriminator, which is easy to train in practice.
 To this end, we consider PnL samples $\{\mathbf{p}_i\}_{i=1}^n$ with a fixed size $n$ as the input of the discriminator.
 Mathematically, we write

-Here the expectation in \eqref{eq:theoretical_discriminator} is replaced by the empirical mean using finite samples $\{\mathbf{p}_i\}_{i=1}^n$.
 In \eqref{eq:sample_discriminator}, we search the discriminator $D$ over all Lipschitz functions parameterized by the neural network architecture.
 Specifically, the discriminator adopts a neural network architecture with $\tilde{L}$ layers, and the input dimension is $\tilde{n}_1 := n$ and the output dimension is $\tilde{n}_{\tilde{L}} := 2$.
 Note that the $\alpha$-VaR of a distribution can be approximated by the $\floor{\alpha n}{}^{th}$ smallest value in a sample of size $n$ from this distribution, which is permutation-invariant to the ordering of the samples.
-Given that the goal of the discriminator is to predict the $\alpha$-VaR and $\alpha$-ES, including a sorting function in our architecture design could potentially improve the stability of the discriminator.
+Since the discriminator's goal is to predict the $\alpha$-VaR and $\alpha$-ES, incorporating a sorting function into the architecture design can potentially enhance the stability of the discriminator.
 We denote this (differentiable) neural sorting function as $\widetilde{\Gamma}$ (\citet{grover2019stochastic}), with details deferred to Appendix \ref{app:neural_sorting}.

 In summary, the discriminator is given by

 where $\mathbf{\delta}=(\widetilde{\mathbf{W}},\widetilde{\mathbf{b}})$ represent all the parameters in the neural network.
 Here we have $\widetilde{\mathbf{W}} = (\widetilde{\mathbf{W}}_1,\widetilde{\mathbf{W}}_2,\ldots,\widetilde{\mathbf{W}}_{\tilde{L}})$ and $\widetilde{\mathbf{b}} = (\widetilde{\mathbf{b}}_1,\widetilde{\mathbf{b}}_2,\ldots,\widetilde{\mathbf{b}}_{\tilde{L}})$ with $\widetilde{\mathbf{W}}_l \in \mathbb{R}^{n_l \times n_{l-1}}$, $\widetilde{\mathbf{b}}_l \in \mathbb{R}^{n_l \times 1}$ for $l=1,2,\ldots,\tilde{L}$.
 In the neural network literature, the $\widetilde{\mathbf{W}}_l$'s are often called the {\it weight} matrices, the $\widetilde{\mathbf{b}}_l$'s are called {\it bias} vectors.
 The outputs of the discriminator are two values for each of the $K$ strategies, (hopefully) representing the $\alpha$-VaR and $\alpha$-ES.
 The operator $\sigma(\cdot)$ takes a vector of any dimension as input, and applies a function component-wise. $\sigma(\cdot)$ is referred to as the {\it activation function}.
 Specifically, for any $q\in \mathbb{Z}^+$ and any vector $\mathbf{u}=(u_1,u_2,\ldots,u_q)^{\top} \in \mathbb{R}^{q}$, we have that $\sigma(\mathbf{u}) = (\sigma(u_1),\sigma(u_2),\ldots,\sigma(u_q))^{\top}.$ Several popular choices for the activation function include ReLU with $\sigma(u) = \max(u,0)$, Leaky ReLU with $\sigma(u) = a_1\,\max(u,0) - a_2\, \max(-u,0)$ and $a_1,a_2>0$, and smooth functions such as $\sigma(\cdot) = \tanh(\cdot)$.
 We sometimes use the abbreviation $D_{\mathbf{\delta}}$ or $D$ instead of $D(\cdot;\mathbf{\delta})$ for notation simplicity.